 5. It Comes In A Convenient Pen

-I've never used the other kind of insulin, but I've heard in the past, people had to boil their needles to decontaminate them and re-use them.
+I've never used the other kind of insulin, but I've heard in the past that people had to boil their needles to decontaminate them and re-use them.
 I've heard they have to keep their insulin in the refrigerator (which makes it very hard to bring your insulin with you when you travel or visit a friend or go to a restaurant.)

 My insulin pen, on the other hand, is very portable and handy.
 It doesn't have to be refrigerated after I open it.
 It's good as long as I keep it at room temperature for the next month.

 I love the pens, they're cute and no one can tell they're medicine unless they see you take it.
-I love that I can bring them with me anywhere and that's they're so easy to use.
+I love that I can bring them with me anywhere and that they're so easy to use.